zh250/Banner-Data-Cheatsheet/README.md

 ### IoT Protocols

 - Advanced Message Queuing Protocol (AMQP)

+  Originally, it is the standard protocol for interoperability between all messaging middleware

   - [Official Website](https://www.amqp.org/)
   - [Wikipedia](https://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol)
   - [AMQP - Wireshark](https://wiki.wireshark.org/amqp)
 - MQ Telemetry Transport (MQTT)

+  It is a lightweight and efficient protocol for messaging between device to cloud and cloud to device in the IoTs

   - [Official Website](https://mqtt.org/)
   - [Wikipedia](https://en.wikipedia.org/wiki/MQTT)
   - [Official IoT Use Cases](https://mqtt.org/use-cases/)
 - Simple Object Access Protocol (SOAP)

+  It is a lightweight protocol intended for exchanging structured information in a decentralized, distributed environment, using XML technologies, an extensible messaging framework containing a message construct that can be exchanged over a variety of underlying protocols

   - [Official Documentations in W3C](https://www.w3.org/TR/soap/)
   - [Wikipedia](https://en.wikipedia.org/wiki/SOAP)
 - Extensible Messaging and Presence Protocol (XMPP)

+  It is an open and independent standard for messaging and presence that powers emerging technologies like IoT, WebRTC, and social media

   - [Official Website](https://xmpp.org/)
   - [Wikipedia](https://en.wikipedia.org/wiki/XMPP)
   - [Official Webpage - Tech pages/IoT systems](https://wiki.xmpp.org/web/Tech_pages/IoT_systems)